danielcorin/blog/content/now/_index.md

 I moved to New York City at the beginning of 2023.
 I go to meetups periodically around the area.

-I recently became active on [Bluesky](https://bsky.app/profile/danielcorin.com).
+I recently became more active on [Bluesky](https://bsky.app/profile/danielcorin.com).

 I am currently exploring, focusing on and learning about:

-- course.fast.ai: lesson 6
+- course.fast.ai: lesson 8
 - local models
 - embeddings